NeighNeighNeigh/Alfred_Gobbledygook/README.md

 Workflow will generate 1 paragraph of pseudo-random gibberish.

 ## Use the keyword 'gob' followed by a number (eg 'gob5')
-Workflow will generate that many paragaphs of nonsense.
+Workflow will generate that many paragraphs of nonsense.